Best UPS for Gaming PC in India (2026): Top Picks

 The Practical Answer for Indian Gaming PCs

 If your PSU is a cheap no-brand unit from a local shop, simulated sinewave is risky.
-These PSUs often have less robust Active PFC implementation and can trip or fail.
+These PSUs often have a weaker Active PFC implementation and can trip or fail.

 For anyone spending Rs 60,000 or more on a gaming PC: just buy a pure sinewave UPS.
-The Artis 1500VA at Rs 9,500 costs less than one month’s EMI on most gaming PC loan setups.
+A pure sinewave 1500VA unit like the APC BR1500G-IN costs less than one month’s EMI on most gaming PC loan setups.
 It is not a luxury at that PC value.
 It is basic protection.

 India-Specific UPS Tips That Most Guides Skip